Xeplosion/cs1440-proj2/instructions/README.md

     *   The repository's GitLab URL follows the naming convention
     *   All required files and directories are in their expected locations
     *   `.gitignore` is correct and no forbidden files or directories are present
-    *   There is at least one Git commit per tool.
+    *   There is at least one Git commit per tool
 *   Quality documentation (35 points)
     *   Each tool's Software Plan is filled out
-        *   Each section filled out with a convincing level of detail
+        *   Each section is filled out with a convincing level of detail
         *   No code is pasted from the source files
     *   Plan-overall.md is filled out
 *   Time management (5 points)